Contact Information | |

 Faculty Introduction

-The Humanities faculty includes the subjects of Geography, History, and Philosophy and Ethics.
-The faculty is made up of 17 members of staff that have a range of expertise and subject specialisms.
-This enables the faculty to deliver a diverse, multi-disciplinary curriculum for all of our students.
+The Humanities Faculty includes the subjects of Geography, History, and Philosophy and Ethics.
+Due to the level of experience within the Faculty we are able to deliver a diverse, multi-disciplinary curriculum for all our students.
 Our staff are passionate about giving our young people the best possible start to understanding a range of world views and perspectives across all three disciplines.

 In Geography, students will follow Edexcel A-Level Geography and they will explore both physical and human geography concepts such as tectonic processes, the carbon cycle, globalisation, and migration.
-In History, students will follow Edexcel A-Level History and students will develop and understanding of Russia 1917-1991, Mao’s China 1949-1976, the British experience of warfare c1790-1918, and the causes of the Cold War.
-In Philosophy and Ethics, students will follow OCR A-Level Religious Studies where students will explore the philosophy of religion, religion and ethics and the developments in Islamic Thought.
+In History, students will follow Edexcel A-Level History and develop an understanding of Russia 1917-1991, Mao’s China 1949-1976, the British experience of warfare c1790-1918, and the causes of the Cold War.
+In Philosophy and Ethics, students will follow OCR A-Level Religious Studies through which they will explore the philosophy of religion, religion and ethics and the developments in Islamic Thought.

 Schemes of Learning